14 Dec 30 Things You Can Do to Avoid and/or Kick a Cold or Flu

 1. Keep your fingers out of your ears, eyes, mouth, and nose.
 Viruses can enter through any of these openings – not just the nose and mouth.
 The stuff you pick up on your hands has to make it into your body somehow, and if you keep your hands off your face, this can’t happen.
 You can still pick up airborne viruses, of course, so it makes sense to keep your distance from people who are sneezing and coughing.
 And you could transfer something on your hands to a piece of food you’re about to put in your mouth, though this is probably not a common route of entry.

 2. Keep your hands and surfaces clean.
-If you’re keeping your hands off your face (see above), you don’t have to be totally anal about hygiene, but it still makes sense to keep counters and knobs clean, to sterilize your sponge occasionally, and to wash your hands after touching things that are likely to have germs on them, such as: phones, door handles, toilet handles, sink knobs, gas pumps, the pen and PIN pad at an ATM or checkout, kids’ toys and accessories, politicians’ hands, elevator buttons, keyboards and mice, touch screens, salad bars, public bowls of lemon slices and other condiments, food sample plates, gym equipment, grocery carts, hospitals/doctor offices, public transit, movie theater seats, and everything on an airplane.
+If you’re keeping your hands off your face (see above), you don’t have to be totally anal about hygiene, but it still makes sense to keep counters and knobs clean, to sterilize your sponge occasionally, and to wash your hands after touching things that are likely to have germs on them, such as: phones, airport security bins, gas pumps, door handles, toilet handles, sink knobs, the pen and PIN pad at an ATM or checkout, kids’ toys and accessories, politicians’ hands, elevator buttons, keyboards and mice, touch screens, salad bars, public bowls of lemon slices and other condiments, food sample plates, gym equipment, grocery carts, hospitals/doctor offices, public transit, movie theater seats, and everything on an airplane.
 After touching these things you should be thinking, “Can’t touch face until I wash my hands.”
 A study in the Journal of Environmental Health Research stated that we are 100 times more likely to catch a cold on a plane than on the ground.
 Part of the reason is probably dehydration (see below).

 3. Drink plenty of water.
 Many of you have heard me say, “Half the number of pounds you weigh as fluid ounces a day.”
 For example, if you weigh 150 pounds, you should drink 75 ounces of pure water a day – room temperature or warmer.
 This is vital to your overall well being.
 It will keep your mucous membranes moist so they can effectively trap airborne viruses and dust.
 If you do get sick it is especially important that you stay well hydrated — it will keep your phlegm in a fluid state so it can be blown out or coughed up rather than congealing in your lungs or sinuses.
 Hot water (plain hot water or herbal tea) is even more effective.
 Just drink it all day long.